pagedjs/pagedjs-website/src/content/journal/2022-11-17-SoLongAtScreen.md

 ### One but not least

-You can now reuse attribute from your element as information for your running
+You can now reuse attributes from your element as information for your running
 headers:

 ```html